daviderovell0/usi-lab-group/content/authors/sham/index.md

   - Grad Students
 ---

 Shamiek is a researcher of security of distributed system at the USI Swystems Lab.
-His research interests include privacy-preserving computation, design of programming languages and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His research interests include privacy-preserving computation, trusted execution environments, and design of programming languages.

-Some more bio.